Dammy-onii/landing-page---tailwindCSS/README.md

 Landing Page with TailwindCSS
-Welcome to the Project Name repository!
 This project is built using Vite and React to create a fast, modern web application.
 Below you'll find information on how to get started, how to use the project, and other relevant details.

 Prerequisites
 Ensure you have the following installed:

 Node.js (version 14.x or higher)
 npm or yarn
 Installation
 Clone the repository:

 bash
 Copy code
 git clone https://github.com/dammy-onii/landing-page---tailwindCSS.git
 Navigate to the project directory:

 bash
 Copy code
 cd project-name
 Install dependencies:

 Using npm:

 bash
 Copy code